-Figure 3 also shows that the two products have significant mean differences with the ECMWF assimilation soil moisture product generally moister than the ESA nominal product in February 2022.
-The maps show that the differences are largest in the tropics (over South America, central Africa and the maritime continent in particular).
+Figure 3 also shows that the two products have significant mean differences with the ECMWF assimilation soil moisture product generally moister than the ESA nominal product in November 2022.
+The maps show that the differences are largest in the tropics (over South America, central Africa and the maritime continent in particular) and the Northern mid latitudes (USA and Europe).
 The products are in better agreement over the extra-tropical Southern hemisphere as well as in arid regions.
-The differences are due to the different datasets which the two neural networks are trained on and are consistent with what is seen in January and March 2022 as well as other months throughout the year.
+The differences are due to the different datasets which the two neural networks are trained on and are consistent with what is seen in October and December 2022 as well as other months throughout the year.
 The nominal ESA product is trained on historical values of SMOS level 2 soil moisture whereas the ECMWF assimilation product is trained on the ECMWF model soil moisture.
 These datasets have different characteristics and represent different soil depths which lead to the differences in figure 3.
 The SMOS level 2 soil moisture represents the top most 2-3cm of soil whereas the ECMWF model soil moisture represents the top most 7cm of soil.

-Figure 4: Correlation between the ESA nominal neural network product and the ECMWF assimilation neural network product in February 2022
+Figure 4: Correlation between the ESA nominal neural network product and the ECMWF assimilation neural network product in November 2022

-Figure 4 shows that the two products have the strongest correlations in South America, Southern Africa, Australia and Western Europe.
-There are moderate correlations in the remainder of the Northern midlatitudes and tropics with the weakest (and sometimes negative) correlations over arid regions such as the Sahara desert and the Andes.
+Figure 4 shows that the two products have the strongest correlations in South America, Australia as well as the central US and Western Europe.
+There are moderate correlations in the remainder of the

+Northern mid-latitudes and tropics with the weakest (and sometimes negative) correlations over arid regions such as the Sahara desert, Namib desert, the Andes and Western Australia.